Friday, January 26, 2018

 Innovation - Experimentation - Collaboration: The Global Game Jam (GGJ) is the world's largest game jam event (game creation).
-This is LSU’s third year as a participant in this exciting development festival.
 Think of it as a hackathon focused on game development.
 It is the growth of an idea that in today’s heavily connected world, we can come together, be creative, share experiences and express ourselves in a multitude of ways using video games – it is very universal.
 The weekend stirs a global creative buzz in games, while at the same time exploring the process of development, be it programming, iterative design, narrative exploration or artistic expression.
 It is all condensed into a 48 hour development cycle.
 The GGJ encourages people with all kinds of backgrounds to participate and contribute to this global spread of game development and creativity.

 The GGJ is open source, hardware & software agnostic and all projects are protected under a Creative Commons license.
 We encourage people to try out new ideas and push themselves, within reason.
 Many games developed in previous Game Jams have become fully realized games.
 We also strongly encourage participants to remember to eat and sleep, to stay at their best!